 After having discriminated every letter in terms of color, foreground and background, form, size and position, letters must be combined into words.
 The reader must thus be able to perceive individual parts as a whole.
 In other words, he must be able to synthesize.

 Although the ability to analyze, i.e. to perceive the whole in its individual parts, does play a role in reading, this ability is of the utmost importance in spelling.
 To be a good speller, one must be able to analyze.

 Auditory discrimination refers to the ability to hear similarities and differences between sounds.
-The child who has a problem in this area is unable to identify gross differences as between a siren and a school bell or phonemic difference as between words /pen/ and /pin/ or /big/ and /pig/.
-Auditory blending, also referred to as auditory analysis and synthesis, this is the ability to synthesize individual sounds which form a word.
+The child who has a problem in this area is unable to identify gross differences as between a siren and a school bell, or phonemic differences as between words such as /pen/ and /pin/ or /big/ and /pig/.
+Auditory blending, also referred to as auditory synthesis, is the ability to synthesize individual sounds which form a word.
 The child who manifests a difficulty in this area is unable to blend the individual sounds in a word, such as /c-a-t/.
 The child may know the individual phonemes but simply cannot put them together.
-Similarly, the child may have problems breaking apart an unknown word by syllables and blending it, such as /te-le-phone/.
+Similarly, the child may have problems breaking apart an unknown word by syllables or segmenting it, such as /te-le-phone/.

 The above events sound very complex, and indeed must be recognized as being just that.
 In reality they take place all the time — at lightning speed — while a person is reading, but a good reader is unaware of these events because they have been automated.
 It can be compared to a Spaniard speaking Spanish while doing other things because his knowledge of the language has been automated through regular practice and usage.
 While speaking, he is not concentrating on grammar, word order, sentence structure, and things like that, but on the contents of what he wants to say.
 This is only possible because his language has become automated.